yujiadou88/Heart_Disease_Analysis/README.md

 3. Exploratory Analysis: generate and save plots to present associations between variables, performed by `Code/figures.R`.

-4. Model fitting: fit a logistic regression model to explore the associations between heart disease status and other risk factors, summarize and save the model results, performed by `Code/model.R`.
+4. Model fitting: fit a logistic regression model to explore the associations between heart disease status and other risk factors, summarize and save the model results in a table, performed by `Code/model.R`.

 ---